TPTPWDotACoEMW/globin/README.txt

     not have lower-resolution counterparts, since the images for them are handled by the pipe and not the scene layers.
 As such, their sprites are twice the size of those in versions 1.3 and below and are not scaled accordingly.
 This has no effect on gameplay, but will cause these pipes to be twice the size, sometimes interfering with the visuals.
+For the same reason, level arrows that appear above incomplete levels will be half the size if overridden by a mod such as Lost in Paradise.
 It is not currently known if this applies to other sprites; if one is found, please send a bug report so we can list it here.
 For now, Globin does not fix this issue.
 It is unknown if it will eventually do so.

     On certain platorms, lxml is unable to parse certain characters.
 If you encounter this problem while Globin is parsing "text.xml," there is a version of this file with all foreign languages